sibelyildiz2024/RevenueExpense/README.md

 # RevenueExpense .Net Maui Hybrid
 <br/>
 <p> you can track your revenue and expense.
 It is for individual use.
-It developed .net Maui Hybrid. and wrote with c# code.  sqlite database is used in this application.</p>
+It was developed with .net Maui Hybrid. and written with c# code. sqlite database is used in this application.</p>

 ![re01](https://github.com/sibelyildiz2024/RevenueExpense/assets/171625094/323db244-c343-47df-9975-85eca61a5140)
 ![re02](https://github.com/sibelyildiz2024/RevenueExpense/assets/171625094/869aeaf5-84c6-43f0-992d-d93adb270b9c) ![re03] ![re03_01]